deanwampler/spark-scala-tutorial/data/README.md

   verse   INT,
   text    STRING)
 ROW FORMAT DELIMITED FIELDS TERMINATED BY '|'
-LOCATION 'hdfs://server/data/kjvdat';
+LOCATION 'hdfs://server/user/<USER>/data/kjvdat';
 ```

 Actually the `hdfs://server` prefix can be omitted.
 Hive will infer the correct file system type based on its configuration.
+The `<USER>` must be replaced with the actual user name.

 The same DDL can be used for the other files mentioned above, except for the name map file. `abbrevs-to-names.tsv`.
 Here is a DDL statement for the latter, assuming the file is copied to a directory `hdfs://server/data/abbrevs_to_names` in HDFS.

 ```
 CREATE EXTERNAL TABLE IF NOT EXISTS abbrevs_to_names ( abbrev  STRING, book    STRING)
-ROW FORMAT DELIMITED FIELDS TERMINATED BY '\t' LOCATION 'hdfs://server/data/abbrevs_to_names';
+ROW FORMAT DELIMITED FIELDS TERMINATED BY '\t' LOCATION 'hdfs://server/user/<USER>/data/abbrevs_to_names';
 ```

 Note that the field delimiter is tab, not "|".